 ENGLISH READING CIRCLE – SHORT STORY OF THE MONTH ANALYSIS: “THE MINISTER’S BLACK VEIL” BY NATHANIEL HAWTHORNE

-“The Minister's Black Veil” is a strange story insofar as it enacts in literary form that which it describes.
-The motive and explanation behind Parson Hooper's black veil are as much a mystery for the reader as they are for the townspeople disturbed by it daily.
+“The Minister’s Black Veil” is a strange story insofar as it enacts in literary form that which it describes.
+The motive and explanation behind Parson Hooper’s black veil are as much a mystery for the reader as they are for the townspeople disturbed by it daily.
 Hooper never provides a rationale for his decision to shroud his face from all eyes, including his own.
 The closest we get to such an explanation is his deathbed elaboration on the lesson it contains, if we (readers and townspeople alike) are willing to undergo the self-examination necessary to recognize our own, figurative veils which we “wear” to hide our most secret sins from those we claim to be our intimate friends, family, and lovers.
 But this, again, is not a cause; it is an intended effect, put forward by a man expected to set an example of moral righteousness for his flock to follow.
-In the story it seems as if Hooper's eccentricity does achieve this desired effect, if only partially.
-His sermons from him become more and more powerful thanks to the constant presence of the veil, there to serve as a grim reminder of the truth of Hooper's words from him.
+In the story it seems as if Hooper’s eccentricity does achieve this desired effect, if only partially.
+His sermons become more and more powerful thanks to the constant presence of the veil, there to serve as grim reminder of the truth of Hooper’s words.
 The veil is proof of the sin that resides in all human hearts.
 But while his sermons grow in power, his place within the community shrinks, as he is regarded with curiosity in the best of cases, and outright fear and suspicion in the worst.

 One important question to ask here is: should we consider Parson Hooper the hero or the villain of the story?
-This is perhaps too simplistic a line of interpretation, but it takes us onto an important and worthy analytical ground.
-Does Hooper's decision to wear the veil carry with it impure sinful consequences for he himself?
+This is perhaps too simplistic a line of interpretation, but it takes us onto important and worthy analytical ground.
+Does Hooper’s decision to wear the veil carry with it impure sinful consequences for he himself?
 Does it represent an act of saintly self-abnegation, or is it instead proof of a deeper flaw, such as pride?
 Going beyond the question of individual motive and psychology, it is important to recognize and refine the larger statement Hawthorne is making about Puritan New England.
 Why does the veil produce such discomfort among the townspeople?
 Is that discomfort something universal to any human, from any time or place?
 Or is it instead something that is to a great degree particular to this context?
 These are all questions I would like to address in our meeting, in addition to those you bring with you.
 Until then, happy reading, and see you next Tuesday.

 See you at the colloquium next Tuesday,